danclegg/chameleon-docs/docs/source/contact-us.rst

 |   Or
 |   - `Contact the developers on Discord <https://discord.gg/rEu7fR8>`_

-| If you found an problem in this documentation, you can also `submit an issue on the Chameleon Vision Documentation GitHub <https://github.com/Chameleon-Vision/chameleon-docs/issues/new>`_
+| If you found a problem in this documentation, you can also `submit an issue on the Chameleon Vision Documentation GitHub <https://github.com/Chameleon-Vision/chameleon-docs/issues/new>`_

 Other information
 ---------------------

-| For getting other information about Chameleon Vision that may not have been covered in this documentation, you can `reach out to us on Discord <https://discord.gg/rEu7fR8>`_.
+| For other information about Chameleon Vision that may not have been covered in this documentation, you can `reach out to us on Discord <https://discord.gg/rEu7fR8>`_.

 Source Code
 ---------------